intel/llvm/sycl/doc/design/CommandGraph.md

 Implementation of UR command-buffers for each of the supported SYCL 2020 backends.

-Currently Level Zero and CUDA backends are implemented.
+Backends which are implemented currently are: Level Zero, CUDA and OpenCL.
 More sub-sections will be added here as other backends are supported.

 ### Level Zero